C-o-d-e-C-o-w-b-o-y/word-blitz-bot/README.md

 # Word-Blitz-Bot

+This is a script that plays the online game 'Word Blitz' :)

 ## How To Install

 * Clone repo
 * `npm install`
-* You might get issues with `robot.js`, google to debug
+* You might get issues with installing `robot.js`, google to debug

 ## How To Use